ZaraTaza/NHS-RTT/README.md

 **Conclusion**

-While no ICB in England is currently meeting the 92% constitutional standard, every ICB has improved in reducing waiting times under Labour's governance which stands to reason that NHS waiting times are moving in a positive direction and may indicate that the government's efforts to reduce waiting lists are beginning to have an impact.
+While no ICB in England is currently meeting the 92% constitutional standard, every ICB has improved in reducing waiting times under Labour's governance which stands to reason that NHS waiting times are moving in a positive direction.

 However, it should be noted that this report only partially answers the question of whether NHS waiting lists are coming down under Starmer's government, as the analysis covers a one-year period from April 2025 to March 2026 rather than the full period since Labour came into power.